BTW-Community/BTW-Public/README.md

 However, for those looking to expand their options beyond just BTW, there is a lively community of addon creators over on discord and the forums.
 These addons are designed to work with BTW and enhance the experience.

 Anyone wishing to create an addon for BTW is free to do so.
 BTW CE has a built in addon API which will continue to be expanded in future releases.
+It is also built upon the legacy fabric loader, which additionally allows for mixins and access transformers.
+Note that this does not include the fabric API, so other fabric mods are not compatible.

 ## 💃 FlowerChild's Final Message to the Community